R3Conclave/conclave-core-sdk/external-docs/docs/enclaves.md

 states the following facts:

 1. A genuine, un-revoked Intel CPU is running ...
-2. ... an enclave into which a code module with hash H was loaded ...
+2. ... an enclave into which a code module with a specific hash (measurement) was loaded ...
 3. ... and which has generated public key P ...
 4. ... and the computer is up to date with security patches, and configured in the recommended way.